ruslanmv/Watsonx-Assistant-with-Milvus-as-Vector-Database/webhook-integration/README.md

-## Building a Watson Assistant with a Webhook for Translation (Enhanced)
+## Building a Watson Assistant with a Webhook for Translation

 This guide expands on the previous explanation, providing details on calling a webhook in the dialog menu to translate user input using the Watson Language Translator service.